FurryGhoul/Wrath-Engine/README.md

 - Use 'F' to focus the camera on the object.
 - Use 'Shift' to duplicate movement speed.

-The Hierarchy window is still in progress, so far it suports creating basic primitives, plane and cube, as well as a display of an fbx hierarchy with each childs.
+The Hierarchy window is still in progress, so far it supports creating a camera as well as a display of an fbx hierarchy with each childs in a tree manner.
+The user can also delete game objects as well as move them around chaning their parent.
 The Console window shows info about the actions done by the application.
+The Inspector window shows information about the selected game objects regarding their transform, mesh and material.
+The users can also edit the transform through the window moving, rotating and scaling the objects.
+As for the cameras the user can decide which camera is active, which one is culling and move them.
 The Configuration window has the following submenus:

 - Application: This section displays the info about the engine as well as some data.